Code-Institute-Submissions/Carmos-Cottages/README.md

 **First Time Visitor Goals**:
 - I want to easily navigate the site.
-- I want to find content quickly without getting lost.
+- I want to easily understand the main purpose of the site and learn more about the place.
 - I want to be able to access the site from different devices.

 **Returning Visitor Goals**:
 - I want to find the most important information with a touch.
-- I want to be able to contact the owner of the site with agility.
+- I want to be able to contact the owner of the site with agility for bookings.
-- I want to be able to access photos and videos of the place.
+- I want to find Social Group links so that I can join and interact with others in the community.

 **Frequent User Goals**:
 - I want to check new photos and videos on the site.